AlexL64/kagi-catppuccin/README.md

 Here are my Kagi themes based on the [Catppuchin](https://github.com/catppuccin/catppuccin) color palettes.

-The themes are still a work in progress.

-As I am still trying out Kagi, I can't guarantee that this repository will be updated.

 # Installation

 1. Copy one of the themes from the [`themes/`](https://github.com/AlexL64/kagi-catppuccin/blob/main/themes/) folder.